Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser remove current filter": *Not in vanilla Anki*, Removes the most recently used filter previously saved to the sidebar

 "window_browser remove tag": Removes tags from a card

+"window_browser reposition": Repositions a new card in the new card queue

 "window_browser reschedule": Reschedules a card in the review schedule, named "set due date" in Anki 2.1.41+